Go Back

 For the Stew

-• 3 pounds Beef Chuck-Eye Roast Cut into 2-inch chunks
+• 2 pounds Beef Chuck-Eye Roast cut into 2-inch chunks

-• 8 ounces Mushrooms Look for high vitamin D mushrooms
+• 8 ounces Mushrooms high vitamin D varieties recommended

-• 1 bottle Red Wine Robust variety like Cabernet Sauvignon
+• 1 cup Red Wine robust variety like Cabernet Sauvignon

-• 1/2 cup Caper Berries or Small Black Olives For filling
+• 1/4 cup Caper Berries or Small Black Olives

 • 1 cup Pomegranate Juice